 The Milwaukee Symphony Orchestra currently has the following employment opportunities available:

-Under the direction of the Senior Director of Development, the Individual Giving Manager oversees the identification, cultivation and highly personalized solicitation of individual donors and prospects targeted for gifts of $1,000 to $3,000 in helping to meet annual fundraising goals.
+Under the direction of the Director of Campaign & Leadership Gifts, the Campaign Giving Manager executes the identification, cultivation and highly personalized solicitation of individual donors and prospects targeted for the MSO’s A Grand Future campaign.
 These donors and prospects may elect to make gifts through charitable funds, family foundations, or privately-held corporations.
-The Individual Giving Manager is expected to meet in-person with donors and prospects and be externally focused and therefore enhancing the donors’ relationships with the MSO.
+The Campaign Giving Manager is expected to meet in-person with donors and prospects and be externally focused, thereby enhancing the donors’ relationships with the MSO.
 Knowledge of music and/or the arts is preferable.

-This position is highly visible and has contact with MSO donors, MSO ticket buyers and concert attendees, MSO Board members, Forte, Crescendo, campaign volunteers, MSO staff and orchestra members.
+This position is highly visible and has contact with MSO donors, MSO ticket buyers and concert attendees, MSO Board members, Forte, , campaign volunteers, MSO staff and orchestra members.

 EQUIPMENT AND LICENSES REQUIRED

 Access to a car and a valid driver’s license are essential to perform this position.
 Must have a cell phone.
 Must be able to use a computer and related software, as well as a printer, telephone, voice mail, fax, copier/scanner and calculator.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.